teroparvinen/foundry-wire/README.md

 ### Midi-QOL

 WIRE does many of the same things as Midi-QOL and some of them differently.
 It is not compatible and should not be used simultaneously.
 WIRE uses a similar flag naming scheme where possible to make adaptation easier both ways and will support Midi-QOL flags in effects.

+### Times-up

+WIRE has internal effect duration tracking that integrates with WIRE internals better than a separate module could.
+Times-up is no longer compatible with WIRE

 ### Active Auras